simoll/chapel/doc/chips/record-copies.rst

 intent have the following behavior:

- * The `return` statement in a `ref` or `const ref` return intent function does not cause a `move` or `copy` operation to be added.
+ * The `return` statement in a `ref` or `const ref` return intent function does not cause a `move` or `copy` initialization to be added.
 The `retVar` is just set to a created reference.
  * unlike non - `ref` returns, coercions and promotions are disabled for a ref return intent function.
 The type of the returned expression must